dtzSiFive/firrtl-spec/spec.md

 construct by the compiler (e.g., hierarchical reference).

-Reference ports are not expected to be synthesizable or representable in the target language and may be omitted in the compiled design.
+Reference ports are not expected to be synthesizable or representable in the target language and are omitted in the compiled design; they only exist at the FIRRTL level.

+Reference-type ports are statically routed through the design using the `forward`{.firrtl} and `export`{.firrtl} statements.

 There are two reference types, `Probe`{.firrtl} and `RWProbe`{.firrtl}, described below.
-These are used for indirect access to passive access to the data underlying circuit constructs they originate from.
+These are used for indirect access to the data underlying circuit constructs they originate from, captured using `probe`{.firrtl} expressions.

 <!--  fix above -->
 `Probe`{.firrtl} types are read-only, and `RWProbe`{.firrtl} may be used with `force`{.firrtl} and other statements.